laws-africa/laws-africa.github.io/_posts/2017-08-15-govt-law-cloud-computing.md

 layout: blog-post
 author: Greg Kempe
 printDate: 15 August 2017
-intro: "The enormous impact of cloud computing on the pace of business innovation over the last ten years bears an important lesson for the law and the government: the significant value of shared, re-usable resources."
+lead: "The enormous impact of cloud computing on the pace of business innovation over the last ten years bears an important lesson for the law and the government: the significant value of shared, re-usable resources."
 image: bulldozer.jpg
 ---